syncfusion-content/wpf-docs/wpf/Calculate/Function-Reference-Section.md

 where,

-* index is to specify the index from where you want to retrive the value.
+* index is to specify the index from where you want to retrieve the value.
 * valuearray is the array of value from where you want to take the value.

 ## Column